programjames/battlehack2020/README.md

 ```

 ## Overview
+The game is a simplified version of chess, were the only goal is to create passed pawns.
+You can see what the game looks like on [YouTube](https://youtu.be/wS0TO_QtgmI).
+We used a neural net (trained through a genetic algorithm).

-Here's the code for the genetic algorithm you've all been waiting for.
-Lots of duplicated files, because we made lots of changes in the last day of Battlehack and we didn't want to break anything.
+There's lots of duplicated files in this repo, because we made lots of changes in the last day of Battlehack (plus it was only a few days long) and we didn't want to break anything.
 A quick rundown of the repo and different things we did:

 1. `genetic/bh20min/`